How to Become a Transcriptionist

 3. High-quality headset

-A good pair of headsets allow you to listen to the audio file more closely.
-Headsets with noise-canceling features are perfect for this job as they diminish background noise, allowing you to focus more intently on the job.
+A good headset allows you to listen to the audio file more closely.
+Headsets with noise-canceling features are perfect for this job as they diminish background noise, allowing you to focus more intently on the audio file.

 4. Foot pedal

-A foot pedal is a device that allows you to play, rewind and fast forward the audio file by having to step on the levers instead of doing it manually from the audio player or software.
-This device can help you complete the transcription process quicker than doing it without.
+A foot pedal is a device that allows you to play, rewind, and fast forward the audio file by having to step on the levers instead of doing it manually from the audio player or software.
+This device can help you complete the transcription process quicker than doing it manually.

 5. Good to have equipment and devices

-Once you’ve rounded up all the equipment above and you could see yourself working in the transcription field for a long time, you may consider investing in a few more devices and equipment that can speed up the process.
-These may include a transcription software (particularly crucial for formatting and time-stamping), ergonomic keyboard, comfortable office chair, time-tracking software, dictionary and thesaurus, and a file converter.
+Once you’ve rounded up all the equipment above, started getting clients, and you can see yourself working in the transcription field for a long time, you may consider investing in a few more devices and equipment that can speed up the process.
+These may include transcription software (particularly crucial for formatting and time-stamping), an ergonomic keyboard, a very comfortable office chair, time-tracking software, a good dictionary and thesaurus, and a file converter.

 Pick Your Niche or Category